Skip to content

 Learning disabilities and autism

-Have a look at our Easy Read section (link at the bottom of this page) - we are adding to this as we go along, with information about safeguarding and ways to keep yourself safe, including online.
+Have a look at our Easy Read section too (link at the bottom of this page) - we are adding to this as we go along, with information about safeguarding and ways to keep yourself safe, including online.

 Over the last few years, NSAB have had a number of discussions with groups and organisations in Norfolk who support people with learning disabilities and autism, about how to raise awareness of issues like exploitation, county lines, cuckooing.